 There are only a few companies that make a separate line of incline treadmills in addition to their traditional models.

-One of the best is NordicTrack, which has a full series of Incline Trainers, including the base X7i model, the mid-level X9i and X11i, the the X15i (recently discontinued) and the top of the line X22i treadmills.
+One of the best is NordicTrack, which has a full series of Incline Trainers, including the base X7i model (discontinued in 2017), the mid-level X9i and X11i, the the X15i (recently discontinued) and the top of the line X22i treadmills.

 All 4 of these models give you all of the great features that the company packs into their traditional treadmills, with the added bonus of up to 40% incline as well up to 6 degrees of decline on all but the base X7i, which offers up to 3 degrees of decline.